Azure/Azure-Sentinel/README.md

 In the pipeline you can see which test fail and what is the cause:
 ![Pipeline Tests Tab](.github/Media/PipelineTestsTab.png)
-If you are using custom logs table (the table is not defined on all workspaces by default) you should verify your table schema is defined in json file in the Azure-Sentinel/.azure-pipelines/KqlvalidationsTests/CustomTables/ Example create tablexyz.json:
+If you are using custom logs table (the table is not defined on all workspaces by default) you should verify your table schema is defined in json file in the folder *Azure-Sentinel\.script\tests\KqlvalidationsTests\CustomTables* Example create tablexyz.json:
 ```json
 {